munificent/ui-as-code/in-progress/spread-collections.md

 ];
 ```

+The `...` syntax evaluates the following expression and unpacks the resulting
+values and inserts them into the new list at that position.

-It's not as common, but examples also occur in Flutter UI code, like:
+Use cases for this also occur in Flutter UI code, like:

 ```dart
 Widget build(BuildContext context) {